Externalizable/bongo.cat/README.md

 StrayRogue gave written permission to @Externalizable on the 15th September 2018 to use their drawing on the Bongo Cat website.

 ## Built with
-- [lowLag.js](https://lowlag.alienbill.com/) - To play lag free on sounds on a wide range of devices
+- [lowLag.js](https://lowlag.alienbill.com/) - To play lag free sounds on a wide range of devices
 - [SoundManager 2](http://www.schillmania.com/projects/soundmanager2/) - Used by lowLag.js

 ## Authors